NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: NucleiML

 \subsubsection{Performance}

 We evaluated the performance of the NML classifier using metrics such as accuracy, precision, recall, and the F1 score.
-The overall accuracy of the classifier is 92\%, demonstrating its effectiveness in categorizing data, previously also observed during neural network training (Fig. \ref{fig:training_class}).
+The overall accuracy of the classifier is 95\%, demonstrating its effectiveness in categorizing inputs, previously also observed during neural network training (Fig. \ref{fig:training_class}).
 Additional metrics such as precision and recall provide deeper insight into the performance of classifier across different classes.
 Precision measures the proportion of correctly predicted instances for a given class out of all instances predicted to belong to that class.
 Recall, on the other hand, quantifies the proportion of correctly classified instances among all actual instances of a particular class.
 The F1 score, which is the harmonic mean of precision and recall, is particularly useful for imbalanced datasets, as it provides a more balanced assessment of classification performance.
 Table \ref{tab:class_report} summarizes these metrics.
-The NML classifier performs exceptionally well for the \textit{Convergent} and \textit{Non-convergent B} classes, as indicated by high precision and recall values.
-The classifier also achieves satisfactory results for the class of \textit{Non-convergent A}, with strong precision and recall scores.
-Although the precision for the \textit{Non-convergent C} class remains relatively high at 84\%, the recall score (0.61), on the other hand, suggests that the classifier struggles to capture the actual instances within this category.
-This underscores the potential to further improve the predictive capabilities of the classifier.
+The NML classifier performs exceptionally well in identifying the input into the two classes as indicated by reasonable total accuracy of 95\%.
+The strong scores for precision and recall for the classes also highlight the strength of the classifier in capturing the class wise diversity in the data.